yarinyc/Distributed-system---OCR/README.txt

 1) Local Application:
    At the beginning, the localApp will upload the input file + the manager and worker jars to the S3 bucket (initializing the bucket before if needed).
+   *notice that the time of uploading a file to s3 depends on your own internet upload speed.
    It will also create the needed SQS queues.
    Then it will do the following:
-   1) Check wether there is a manager node already running.
+   1) Check whether there is a manager node already running.
 If not, it will initialize a manger ec2 node to start running.
    2) Send a task message to the manager (sent using the shared localToManagerSQS queue)
    3) Wait for a response from the manager (polling it's own unique ManagerToLocalSQS queue)
    3) Upon response if all went well, download results file from the S3 bucket